Colbert Mukwevho

 Dr Colbert Rudzani Mukwevho (born 26 October 1965) is a South African reggae musician and producer and a father to notable artist Percy P.postman Mukwevho.

-Mukwevho was granted an honorary doctorate of Philosophy in Arts and Social Sciences by the University of Venda.
+Mukwevho was granted an honorary doctorate of philosophy in Arts and Social Sciences by the University of Venda.
 This is how he came to be called Dr. Mukwevho.

 Life

 Mukwevho was born in South Africa, Limpopo province, in 1965.He moved from the former homeland of Gazankulu to the Venda region under the Group Areas Act which was introduced by the Apartheid Government.

 His wife, Ms Juliah Mukwevho, died at Siloam Hospital after a short illness in 2020, where the Executive Mayor of Vhembe District Municipality, Cllr Dowelani Nenguda paid a visit to the family after hearing the news.

 Music career

-Mukwevho started his music career in 1975 by joining the family band, "The Thrilling Artists" at a tender age of 10.
-The band was formed by his father and uncle, where he joined as a backing singer and later was a bass player and lead singer.
-Most of Mukwevho's songs are sang in Tshivenda but some are sang in Xitsonga or English.
-He has managed to record and produce close to 200 songs and has recorded close to 20 albums.

-Mukwevho recorded "Mukhada O Ntshuma" and "Hani-Hani" albums with "The Thrilling Artists" under Gallo Record Company, at the time he was just providing vocal harmony and playing the bass guitar.
-One year later a third album titled "Ha Nga Dzuli" which had reggae songs was released.

-Mukwevho and his family departed "The Thrilling Artists" band in 1983 to form a new group called "The Comforters" which was led by Mukwevho himself.
-They recorded some songs with Radio Venda (now called "Phalaphala FM"), but the songs were not for sale.
-Mukwevho also worked with artists like Sello Chicco Twala and Brenda Fassie in the late 1980s.